An Analysis of Robustness of Non-Lipschitz Networks: Additional Experiments

-To have a closer look at $\tau_x$ vs. $r_x$, we plot the frequency of $\tau_x/r_x$ in Figure \ref{figure: tau/r}.
-For self-supervised contrastive learning, there are 84.5\% data which has $\tau_x/r_x$ smaller than $1.0$, while for supervised setting, there are 94.3\% data which has $\tau_x/r_x$ smaller than $1.0$.

-\subsection{Approximating robust accuracy for large $n_3$}
+\subsection{Approximating Robust Accuracy for Large $n_3$}

-The experiments in Section \ref{sec:expt} consider an adversary which is difficult to compute in practice for large adversarial space, i.e. large $n_3$.
-In this section we present a `greedy' adversary (Algorithm \ref{algorithm: adversarial attack}) which provides a good approximation to the exact adversary for small $\tau$, which can be easily run even for large $n_3$: we can generate the adversarial examples of $F(\x)$ by projecting each training feature onto the affine subspace $F(\x)+S$ and pick the one with the closest distance to $F(\x)$.
+The experiments in Section \ref{sec:expt} consider an adversary which is difficult to compute in practice for large adversarial space, that is large $n_3$.
+In this section we present a `greedy' adversary (Algorithm \ref{algorithm: adversarial attack}) which provides a good approximation to the exact adversary for small $\tau$, which can be easily run even for large $n_3$: we can generate the adversarial examples of $F(\x)$ by projecting each training example onto the affine subspace $F(\x)+S$ and pick the one with the closest distance to $F(\x)$.
 We denote the accuracy against this algorithm as $\hat{\cA}_\adv$.
 The averaged results of multiple runs are in Table \ref{table: robustness}: we report the \emph{natural accuracy} ($\cA_\nat=1-\cE_\nat$), the \emph{adversarial accuracy}, and the \emph{abstention rate}, where the \emph{abstention rate} represents the fraction of algorithm's output of ``don't know'' among the misclassified data by the nearest-neighbor classifier.

 We observe that as the dimension of adversarial subspaces $n_3$ increases, the adversarial accuracy $\hat{\cA}_\adv$ decreases while the abstention rate tends to increase, which verifies an intrinsic trade-off between robustness and abstention rate.
-Recall that our algorithm abstains if and only if the closest distance between the given test feature and any training feature is larger than a threshold $\tau$.
+Recall that our algorithm abstains if and only if the closest distance in feature space between the given test example and any training example is larger than a threshold $\tau$.
 As the threshold parameter $\tau$ decreases, the adversarial accuracy $\hat{\cA}_\adv$ increases while the algorithm abstains from predicting the class of more data.

-\subsubsection{Sensitivity of threshold parameter $\tau$}
+\subsubsection{Sensitivity of Threshold Parameter $\tau$}